SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 This is the default branch and typically corresponds to what's being developed for your next release.
 This branch is usually known within a development team as "master" or "head" and is analyzed when no specific branch parameters are provided.
 SonarQube labels this branch as **Main Branch**, and, with Community Edition, this is the only branch you can analyze.

-Adding projects by ALM copies the main branch name in SonarQube from the main branch name in your repository.
-See **ALM Integrations** in the documentation navigation for more information on adding your project from an ALM.
+Adding projects by DevOps Platform copies the main branch name in SonarQube from the main branch name in your repository.
+See **DevOps Platform Integrations** in the documentation navigation for more information on adding your project from an DevOps Platform.

 If you add your project manually, your main branch defaults to the name "master".